jalchemy/GPUMD-apptainer/README.md

 ### `gpumd.def`

 This is the Apptainer definition file.
 It defines how the `gpumd.sif` image is built.
+You do not need to interact with this file unless you want to customize the build process, such as changing the GPUMD version.

 *   It uses a multi-stage build to create a minimal final image.
 *   **Build Stage:** It compiles GPUMD from source within a `nvidia/cuda` base image.
 *   **Final Stage:** It copies the compiled binaries (`gpumd`, `nep`) and their dependencies into a clean `debian:13-slim` image.

-> [!NOTE]
-> You do not need to interact with this file unless you want to customize the build process, such as changing the GPUMD version or adding more dependencies.

-### Running with Docker

-If you have Docker installed, the `install.sh` and `run_gpumd.sh` scripts will automatically use it.
-The scripts are designed to handle the necessary volume mounts for the NVIDIA runtime and Apptainer to work correctly within Docker.
-This provides an extra layer of isolation and portability.